Schallerwf/Understanding-Convolutional-Neural-Networks/README.md

 # UnderstandingCaffe
-An attempt to understand in a deep yet simple way how and why convolutional neural networks work.
+An attempt to understand in a deep yet simple way how and why neural networks work.